Gmanprodev/Time-To-Rent/README.md

 3. Click `Enable Automation Deploys`.

-## Credits
+### Credits

-### Content
+#### Content

-All content in this web app was written by me.
+* All of the watch descriptions were copied from various online watch retailers.

 ### Media

 #### All Images

-   * All of the images used in the web app are free and do not require permission to use.
+* All of the watch images were copied from various online watch retailers.